mikelee1313/Configure-InformationBarriers/README.md

 Please enter 'allow' or 'block': block

-After that, the script will create 3 departments "HR", "Sales" and "Research".
-This is configurable by modifying the script.
+**After that, the script will create 3 departments "HR", "Sales" and "Research".
+This is configurable by modifying the script.**

-Each department will be an IB Segment.
+Each Department will be an IB Segment.

-If you choose "Allow" policies: HR will allow sales and Research.
+- If you choose "Allow" policies: HR will allow sales and Research.
 Research will allow HR and Sales will allow HR.

-If you choose "Block" policies: Sales will block Research and Research will block Sales.
+- If you choose "Block" policies: Sales will block Research and Research will block Sales.

 **Here is a list of takes completed by the script:**
 1. Prompts the user for the tenant name and the type of policies (Allow or Block).